microsoft/microsoft-ui-xaml/dev/NavigationView/docs/NavigationViewItem.md

 The template of the NavigationViewItem consist of the following parts:

 * `NVIRootGrid`: Root grid
-* `NavigationViewItemPresenter`: This handes the actual rendering of the item itsself
+* `NavigationViewItemPresenter`: This handes the actual rendering of the item itself
 * `NavigationViewItemMenuItemsHost`: Used for rendering of child items
 * `ChildrenFlyout`: Flyout used for children when in top NavigationView